-Directors of the Corporation that are not officers or employees are expected to hold Common Shares or DSUs (which track the value of the Common Shares) valued at least three times the annual retainer (\$330,000) within five years of joining the Board or December 31, 2025, whichever is later.
+Directors of the Corporation that are not officers or employees are expected to hold Common Shares or deferred share units ("DSU") (which track the value of the Common Shares) valued at least three times the annual retainer (\$405,000) within five years of joining the Board or December 31, 2025, whichever is later.
 To determine compliance, the value of Common Shares or DSUs is assessed at the higher of (i) the original Common Share purchase price or DSU issuance price, and (ii) the market value of the Common Shares or DSUs.
 All applicable directors are in compliance with these requirements.
 See the director nominee information table beginning on page 6 for the Common Share and DSUs held by each director nominee.
+Nominees, other than the recently appointed Ms. Keady and Ms. Raw, are in compliance with the director share ownership policy.
+Ms Keady and Ms. Raw are not yet required to have met the applicable threshold and therefore are also considered to be in compliance with the director share ownership policy.

-See page 27 for information about the Corporation's anti-hedging policy, which addresses certain transactions that could reduce the risk of Common Share ownership.
+See page 33 for information about the Corporation's anti-hedging policy, which addresses certain transactions that could reduce the risk of Common Share ownership.